 Microsoft released an out-of-band update for all supported Windows versions except Windows 10 version 1607, Windows Server 2016, or Windows Server 2012 on July 6.
 The following day, updates were released for the remaining supported Windows versions.
 The report has been updated so you can use it to check which machines have been updated but it continues to contain the current status of the Print Spooler service as extra information.

 In addition to installing the updates, Microsoft listed the following note in regards to ensuring your systems are protected.
 You must confirm that the following registry settings are set to 0 (zero) or are not defined (Note: These registry keys do not exist by default, and therefore are already at the secure setting.)

 - NoWarningNoElevationOnInstall = 0 (DWORD) or not defined (default setting)

 - UpdatePromptSettings = 0 (DWORD) or not defined (default setting)

 Additional instructions on restricting new printer driver installations to prevent future issues can be found in a newly released Microsoft KB5005010 article.

 CVE-2021-34481 - PrintNightmare Continued

 On July 15, Microsoft announced that not all was fixed with the Print Spooler service.
-Listed as CVE-2021-34481 and with a CVSS 3.0 base score of 7.8, a new vulnerability has been detected in the print spooler service.
-This time it is an elevation of privilege vulnerability, when exploited, an attacker can run arbitrary code with SYSTEM privileges.
+Listed as CVE-2021-34481 and with a CVSS 3.0 base score of 7.8, a new vulnerability was detected in the print spooler service.
+This time it was an elevation of privilege vulnerability, when exploited, an attacker could run arbitrary code with SYSTEM privileges.

-To prevent exploitation, Microsoft recommends disabling the Print Spooler service again until a patch is released.
-To help you with this process, we've created a Print Spooler vulnerability report that lists all of your devices along with the status of the Print Spooler service on each device.
-Devices are only considered safe once the service is stopped and either in the manual or disabled start mode.
+To prevent exploitation, Microsoft recommended disabling the Print Spooler service again until a patch was released.
+To help you with this process, we created a Print Spooler vulnerability report that lists all of your devices along with the status of the Print Spooler service on each device.
+Devices were only considered safe once the service is stopped and either in the manual or disabled start mode.